yashyash0110/ShellScripting/README.md

 # ShellScripting
-This repo has the bash scripts and other test files that I have created while learning bash scripting.
+This repo has the bash scripts and other text files that I have created while learning bash scripting.